LVT Update-Focus on Rigid Core: An overview of the evolving rigid core market - Feb 2020

 To be fair, in recent years the laminate category has done an admirable job of upgrading its image.
 It’s still heavily commoditized, of course, but most of the suppliers have focused on adding value, mostly through performance innovations.

 This time around, leading players like Shaw/Coretec, HMTX and Mannington are focusing heavily on the higher-end market, anchored with their WPC offerings.
-In fact, despite the massive growth in SPC products, the U.S. market is still dominated by WPC through Shaw and HMTX, the two biggest players.
+In fact, despite the massive growth in SPC products, the U.S. market is still dominated by WPC through Shaw and HMTX, the two biggest and presumably best vinyl plank flooring brands.
 And the biggest flooring retailers, the home centers, also mostly sell WPC.
 It turns out that it’s the smaller independent flooring retailers that are most actively adopting SPC programs.

 The problem is that SPC has a much lower barrier to entry compared to WPC.
 Initial investment is substantially lower since there are fewer components.
 For instance, WPC’s print film and wearlayer goes on a vinyl cap that needs to be made or sourced and then attached to the core, while most SPC cores are only topped with a print film and wearlayer or in some cases the visual is digitally printed directly on the core.
 And those SPC products can be a lot thinner than any WPC, so they’ll use much less material, despite their denser cores.

 Add to that the overcapacity of rigid core in the market as a result of the frenzy of facility construction in Asia, and you’ve got the ideal conditions for a commodity market, particularly if passion for the product starts to ebb, which it inevitably will.